Fleetwit/Avenger/README.md

 Once connected, the control interface will appear.
 Enter the parameters, and click [execute].
 You will have a real-time update on the status of each client's simulation.

 Once the simulation ended, open /stats/index.html in a browser to visualize the data.

+**Why "Avenger"?**

+Avenger was the name of the virus that was created by the SGC to infest and remotely control the Stargate Network in Stargate-SG1.